tetris245/ULTRAbc/README.md

 * Added the Talking page to the GUI with some improvements:
   - Extension of the animal talk modes to all normal whispers, also those entered by using the BC command /whisper or the blue arrow
   - The forced deafness feature is included on this page, with addition of the 5th deafness level
-* Added an option in GUI - Buttons to enable an extended synchronization of RGL button with the forced gagtalk/whisper level with limitation to 10 (value 0 means that this mode is not active - value 11 is used for baby talk)
+* Added an option in GUI - Buttons to enable an extended synchronization of RGL button with the forced gagtalk/whisper level with limitation to 10 (value 11 is used for baby talk) - when this option is disabled, the synchronization is made only when the detected level is 0 (= normal talk)
 * Improved the RealGarblingLevel function to better handle the LSCG collar
 * Extended the bg4 command to the Club Card Game (you can now change its background!)
 * Updated the atalk, bg3, gtalk, stalk, ustatus and xstatus mbs commands